daasi-ai/node_ops/readme.md

 This repository contains the necessary components for setting up and running the node enclave ( if you dont have the node enclave runnning, Its recommended to run it first) .
 Follow these detailed, step-by-step instructions to get your node_ops operational.

+## Quick Install
+- Copy the ops.sh and run it in your terminal
+- Enter the ip and hotkey of the enclave
+- Finally enter the Groq, Openai, Gemini, Claude keys
+- Check the Benchmark and fetch usage

 ## Prerequisites
 - Have the Enclave Running and verify if its generating a report first with a known IP address
 - Rust (latest stable version)